 Make sure that the plugin doesn’t cause conflicts with other plugins.
 You can check the comments or user review to see if there have been complaints.
 Plugin authors name the compatible plugins quite often as well.
 All compatibility issues can be a serious obstacle to having the site that you want.
 Example: WPML has a compatibility team that ensures that WPML is fully compatible with various WordPress themes and plugins.

 This usually contains a detailed explanation (and tutorials) of the features, release notes and other important information about the plugin that can be useful.
 Example: Visual Composer has one of the most appreciated documentations and video tutorials for beginners as well as developers and that are updated on a regular basis.

 If you’re really unsure, try to run it through a security scan.
-Example: One of the most popular online security scanners is MalCare.
+Example: One of the best WordPress security plugin is MalCare.
 It detects malware, out of date software, blacklist status, help you clean the site and take site hardening measures.

 What Plugins to Lookout For?

 Apart from the checklist, there are some specific plugins that have been labelled as unsafe or having vulnerabilities.
 The plugins might be outdated or have a version that has a lot of vulnerabilities, so there are some websites you can visit to see the latest information about safety in the WordPress environment including unsafe plugin lists, specific vulnerabilities and their status (if they’ve been fixed or not), the versions of plugins that contain critical vulnerabilities and more important information.

 Here’s a list of the resources to check out:

 - exploit-db – The Exploit Database is “an archive of public exploits and corresponding vulnerable software”.

 - cvedetails – Security vulnerability database.